nori-parelius/noriparelius/content/post/i-failed-at-starting-an-online-business.md

 And since I have the luxury of "failing" at selling, I can do this instead.
 Go back to having a blog, just for fun.
 Freely sharing my gifts with anyone who might benefit, doing my part in the gift economy.<br />

 </div>

-I never thought I would be reminded of Braiding Sweetgrass while thinking of online marketing, but here we are.
-One of the ideas Robin introduces is gift economy.
-A world where every living thing freely shares their gifts with the others, and in return receives gifts with gratitude and respect for the giver.
-A world of reciprocity.
-A world where one doesn't just ask: "what can I get?", but mostly: "what can I give?".
-A world where gifts are appreciated and treasured.